intjelic/python-sfml/doc/source/api/graphics.rst

       Graphical text that can be drawn to a render target.

-      :class:`sfml.graphics.Text` is a drawable class that allows to easily display some text with custom style and color on a render target.
+      :class:`Text` is a drawable class that allows to easily display some text with custom style and color on a render target.

-      It inherits all the functions from :class:`sfml.graphics.Transformable`: position, ratio, scale, origin.
+      It inherits all the functions from :class:`Transformable`: position, ratio, scale, origin.
 It also adds text-specific properties such as the font to use, the character size, the font style (bold, italic, underlined), the global color and the text